ramonmarrero/katacoda-scenarios/aws-cdk-intro/step4.md

 `cdk deploy`{{execute}}

-Thi will deploy your resource to AWS.
-You can verify this by log into the AWS console and search for the newly created bucket in the AWS S3 Service.
+This will deploy your S3 resource to AWS.
+You can verify this by log in into the AWS console and search for the newly created bucket in the AWS S3 Service.